SamWalts/samwalts.github.io/index.md

   <p><em>Figure 4a - Bar chart of the orginal artifact and two options of enhancements - CS-340 Client/Server Development </em></p>
 </div>

 A major inefficiency from the original code was that every time there was a need to sort, or filter the Panda’s data frame, the code would make a new API call to the database, pass the database the filtering parameters, then return the data.
-While running the local instance, the time for each of these calls to complete is shown in _Chart 1_ in the Original Artifact Time column of _Table 1_, and is still very quick.
+While running the local instance, the time for each of these calls to complete is shown in _Figure 4a_ in the Original Artifact Time column of _Figure 4b_, and is still very quick.
 However, with larger datasets, and cloud based systems, this could lead to massive load times, and increased cloud costs due to repeated and unnecessary database calls.
 The enhancements and experiments I created are designed to showcase the potential time and cost savings of using the dataframes more effeciently.
 The first enhancement experiment that I made was to use the original data frame and then create cached dataframes by storing the new frame that was filtered from the original into their own seperate dataframes.

 | Type of Search        | Original Artifact Time (s) | Enhancement 1 Time (s) | Enhancement 2 Time (s) |
 |:----------------------|:---------------------------|:-----------------------|:-----------------------|